Starfish-develop/Starfish/docs/conversion.rst

 ###################
-Conversion to 0.3.0
+Conversion from v0.2
 ###################

-There have been some significant changes to *Starfish* in the upgrades to version ``0.3.0``.
+There have been some significant changes to *Starfish* in the upgrades to version ``0.3.0`` and later.
 Below are some of the main changes, and we also recommend viewing some of the :doc:`examples/index` to get a hang for the new workflow.

 .. warning::
     The current, updated code base does not have the framework for fitting multi-order Echelle spectra.
 We are working diligently to update the original functionality to match the updated API.
 For now, you will have to revert to Starfish ``0.2.0``.